 That is what separates a real relationship from a digital crush.

 For many people, yes.
-London has huge opportunity, but that often turns into less focus, more fatigue, more ghosting, and more emotional distance.
+London offers huge opportunity, but that often turns into less focus, more fatigue, more ghosting, and more emotional distance.
 The city is exciting, but not always efficient for serious dating.

 Yes.
 Many modern relationships begin online.
 What matters is honesty, consistency, video-based communication, and eventually meeting in person.